-When visiting the Sacred Valley Cusco, consider taking a guided tour to gain a deeper understanding of the history and culture of the region.
-The Sacred Valley is not only a place of historical significance but also a place of immense natural beauty that should be savored at a relaxed pace.
+When visiting the Sacred Valley of Cusco , consider taking a guided tour to better understand the history and culture of the region.
+The Sacred Valley is not only a place of historical importance, but also a place of immense natural beauty that should be enjoyed at a relaxed pace.

 Pisac is a lovely town in the Sacred Valley Cusco Peru, and it is knowns for both its Inca ruins and its vibrant artisan market.
 Here is a breakdown of what to explore in Pisac: